Import and export content > Importing data from external sources

 As you might have guessed, itemType means "model" in API-land, and you have to fill it in with the ID of your model (in this case, "730").

 The category field requires a category record ID, but right now we do not have it.
-This suggests us that first we have to import the breed categories, and then we can proceed importing the dog breeds.
+This suggests us that first we have to import the breed categories, and then we can proceed with importing the dog breeds.

 To do that, we get all the different dog breed categories, and then we remove any duplicate: